KrishnaMehta123/Suggestedits/docs/Partner Guide/partner-integrations-drafts/swipe-pages.md

 * Automatically create or update user profiles in CleverTap from Swipe Pages form submissions.
 * Trigger welcome emails or onboarding campaigns when a user signs up.
 * Add users to specific journeys, such as event reminders or product interest flows.
-* Segment users based on form inputs (e.g., topic of interest) and send personalized follow-ups.
+* Segment users based on form inputs (for example, topic of interest) and send personalized follow-ups.

 # Prerequisites for Integration